|(a) General information. The Texas Health and Human

 medical supply, dental service, and minor home modification.
 Reimbursements

-chore, and intervener (excluding Interveners I, II and III) services,
+and intervener (excluding Interveners I, II, and III), services, two

 (A) The attendant cost area, which includes salaries,